-There are a few steps involved in the affiliation process:
+There are a few steps involved in the affiliation process, these are outlined below in chronological order:

 Step 1: Review and update your club roles and contacts